 Both traditional and Roth IRAs also impose restrictions in certain circumstances:

-Roth IRA contribution limits: The amount you can contribute is reduced — and eventually eliminated — at higher incomes.
+- Roth IRA contribution limits: The amount you can contribute is reduced — and eventually eliminated — at higher incomes.

-Traditional IRA deduction limits: You can always contribute the full amount, but your ability to deduct contributions may be reduced or eliminated if you or your spouse has a 401(k) or other retirement plan at work and contributions were made for the plan year (this includes employer contributions).
+- Traditional IRA deduction limits: You can always contribute the full amount, but your ability to deduct contributions may be reduced or eliminated if you or your spouse has a 401(k) or other retirement plan at work and contributions were made for the plan year (this includes employer contributions).
 No matter what your income, your deduction is allowed in full if neither you or your spouse are covered by a retirement plan at work.

-Traditional IRA income limits for 2019
+Traditional IRA income limits in 2019 and 2020

-Roth IRA income limits for 2019
+Roth IRA income limits in 2019 and 2020

 Exceptions to IRA contribution limits